picmeco/code-challenge-react/README.md

 ## Web Server

-There is only single endpoint in the web server, which just tries to render `index.jade`.
-Express uses jade for templating engine by default so we are keeping it.
-It should be [quite straightforward](https://naltatis.github.io/jade-syntax-docs/) to work with jade templates.
+There is only single endpoint in the web server, which just tries to render `index.pug`.
+Express uses pug for templating engine by default so we are keeping it.
+It should be [quite straightforward](https://github.com/pugjs/pug/) to work with pug templates.

-The default libraries have already added in the `layout.jade` for convenience.
+The default libraries have already added in the `layout.pug` for convenience.
 By default we include:
 - bootstrap
 - react
 - jquery

-You can also include any 3rd party library you want to use in the `layout.jade`
+You can also include any 3rd party library you want to use in the `layout.pug`

 ### Restaurant Data Format
 `window.data.restaurant` contains the Restaurant json which you will use to implement restaurant menu.